Mujahid2000/Project-8/README.md

 # React + Vite

+1.statistics :
+The "Statistics" React component fetches donation data from a local JSON file and local storage, calculating and displaying statistics.
+It maintains states for total donations and user donations, utilizing useEffect hooks for data retrieval and updates.
+Using the Recharts library, it creates responsive PieCharts, adapting to mobile and desktop screens.
+The PieCharts visualize data with two segments: one representing the user's donations and the other total donations, each displaying respective percentage values.
+Legends provide labels for the segments.
+In essence, this component offers an informative visual representation of user contributions relative to the total, making it a valuable addition to a donation-related project.
+2.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: